The Lost Boys: Soundtrack

 Thomas Newman wrote the original score as an eerie blend of orchestra and organ arrangements.

 The music soundtrack contains a number of notable songs and several covers, including "Good Times", a duet between INXS and former Cold Chisel lead singer Jimmy Barnes which reached No. 2 on the Australian charts.
-This cover version of a 1960s Australian hit by the Easybeats was originally recorded to promote the Australian Made tour of Australia in early 1987, headlined by INXS and Barnes.
+This cover version of a 1960s Australian song by the Easybeats was originally recorded to promote the Australian Made tour of Australia in early 1987, headlined by INXS and Barnes.

-Tim Cappello's cover of The Call's "I Still Believe" was featured in the film as well as on the soundtrack.
-Cappello makes a small cameo appearance in the film playing the song at the Santa Cruz boardwalk, with his saxophone and bodybuilder muscles on display.
-This scene was shown in Family Guy episode Prescription Heroine.
+Tim Cappello's cover of the Call's "I Still Believe" was featured in the film and on the soundtrack.
+Cappello makes a cameo appearance in the film playing the song at the Santa Cruz boardwalk, with his saxophone and bodybuilder muscles on display.
+Cappello frequently appears at fan conventions to perform the song.

-The soundtrack also features a cover version of The Doors' song "People Are Strange" by Echo & the Bunnymen.
+The soundtrack features a cover version of the Doors' song "People Are Strange" by Echo & the Bunnymen.
 The song as featured in the film is an alternate, shortened version with a slightly different music arrangement.

-Lou Gramm, lead singer of Foreigner, also recorded "Lost in the Shadows" for the soundtrack, along with a video which featured clips from the film.
+Lou Gramm, lead singer of Foreigner, recorded "Lost in the Shadows" for the soundtrack, along with a video, which featured clips from the film.

-The theme song, "Cry Little Sister", was originally recorded by Gerard McMahon (under his pseudonym Gerard McMann) for the soundtrack, and later re-released on his album "G Tom Mac" in 2000.
+The theme song, "Cry Little Sister", was originally recorded by Gerard McMahon (under his pseudonym Gerard McMann) for the soundtrack, and later re-released on his album G Tom Mac in 2000.
 In the film's sequel Lost Boys: The Tribe, "Cry Little Sister" was covered by a Seattle-based rock band, Aiden and appeared again in the closing credits of Lost Boys: The Thirst.